andrewrlee/knomon/README.md

 ###Additional Limitations/Bugs:

  * Does not cope gracefully with long log lines: Gnomon uses node.js tty support to determine how big the current terminal is, but this is a bit more tricky in java
- * Minor (easy to fix!) bug, formatting of seconds is a bit skew-whiff for values over 10.